RensTillmann/bedini-coil-energy-protocols/README.md

 These protocols are written to **remove ambiguity**:
 - If there’s **no anomaly**, the data will show it clearly.
 - If there **is** an anomaly, the result will be reproducible and defensible.

----

-## How to Use

-1. **Download** or **clone** this repo.
-2. Read through both markdown files.
-3. Decide which protocol applies:
-   - Use **Protocol 1** for proving clean energy balance.
-   - Use **Protocol 2** for testing open-system / “vacuum energy” style hypotheses.
-4. Gather the required instruments.
-5. Follow the steps exactly, logging all data.
-6. Publish results with full raw data for review.

----

-## Suggested Tags
-`bedini` `pulse-coil` `flyback` `energy-balance` `measurement-protocol` `open-system` `reproducibility`

----

-## License
-MIT — Fork, share, and adapt freely.
-Attribution appreciated.